Tim Cook is the CEO of Apple, a position he assumed in 2011, two months prior to former CEO Steve Jobs’ death from cancer.

 Has Timothy D. Cook been buying or selling shares of Apple?

-During the last quarter, Timothy D. Cook has sold $50,275,897.56 in Apple stock.
+During the last quarter, Timothy D. Cook has sold $50,275,897.56 in shares of Apple stock.
 Most recently, Timothy D. Cook sold 223,986 shares of the business's stock in a transaction on Wednesday, October 2nd.
 The shares were sold at an average price of $224.46, for a transaction totalling $50,275,897.56.
 Following the completion of the sale, the chief executive officer now directly owns 3,280,180 shares of the company's stock, valued at $736,269,202.80.
 Learn More on Timothy D. Cook's trading history.

 Who are Apple's active insiders?